Skip to main content

 Document IDs are unique identifiers of a document that can be automatically generated by the server or manually specified by the user.

-Squid's built-in database supports two different type of document IDs, while database connectors require an object for their document ID.
+Squid's built-in database supports two different types of document IDs, while database connectors require an object for their document ID.

 Built-in database